 Here is what distinguishes a politician from an anarchist revolutionary.
 Not the words, not the concepts and, allow me, in certain aspects not even the actions because it is not their extreme-let us say radical-conclusion in attack that differentiates and characterises actions.
-It is not even accuracy in the choice of objective that qualifies them but it is the way in which the person, the comrade who carries out these actions, succeeds in making them become an expressive moment of their lives, a specific characterisation, meaningfulness, quality of life, joy, desire, beauty, not the no one can tell.
-But the beauty of realising the destructive event is not to be found in its possible consequences.
+It is not even accuracy in the choice of objective that qualifies them but it is the way in which the person, the comrade who carries out these actions, succeeds in making them become an expressive moment of their lives, a specific characterisation, meaningfulness, quality of life, joy, desire, beauty, not the practical realisation, not the sullen realisation of a deed that is mortally an end in itself and enables one to say; 'I have done something today' far from myself, at the periphery of my existence.